Lukasz13866417/KeyphraseActivation/README.md

 # The model

-The core model is a small convolutional–recurrent network (`TinyCRNN`) trained as a **binary classifier: “does this window contain the keyphrase?”**.
+The core model is a small convolutional–recurrent network connected to MLP to perform **binary classification: "does this window contain the keyphrase?"**.

-- **Input**: log-mel spectrograms
+- **Input**: log-mel spectrograms (log-mel = scale suited for human speech frequencies)
 - **Backbone**: a lightweight CNN + RNN over time (see `model/model.py`) to extract features, then MLP head turns them into scores.
-- **Output**: a single logit per window, trained with `BCEWithLogitsLoss`.
+- **Output**: one logit per window, trained with `BCEWithLogitsLoss`.
 - **Training loop**:
   - Data is generated and indexed into a pandas `DataFrame`.
   - `AudioDataset` (in `model/dataset.py`) loads audio paths, resamples, builds spectrograms, and yields `(spec, label)` pairs.
   - `pipeline/training_pipeline.py` wraps the whole process (data generation -> dataset -> training -> saving a `.pt` file).
 - **Entry points**:
-  - CLI: `python main.py` prompts for a keyphrase, generates data, trains, and prints metrics.
+  - CLI: `uv run main.py` prompts for a keyphrase, generates data, trains, and prints metrics.
   - Web UI: `uv run webui/manage.py runserver` starts the Django app where you can enter a phrase and download the trained model.

 # Dataset